simonsejse/thecodingsorcerer/_programming/fsharp/datastructures/catenablelist.md

 {: .note }
 > Beware: our append function automatically filters "Empty" 'a catlists out when calling append function!

-{: .note }
->
-> Beware: our append function automatically filters "Empty" 'a catlists out when calling append function!
->

 #### The rev function based on our fold function
 {: .fs-5 }